-Job 5 read and compare multiple versions
+Job 5 – search, read, and compare multiple versions of the Bible

 Job 5